Fixed-point spectrum for group actions by affine isometries on Lp-spaces: Introduction

 \begin{thm} Let $G$ be a locally compact second countable group.
-Then one of the following equalities holds :\\ - $\mathcal{F}_{\ell^{\infty}}(G)=\emptyset$;\\ - $\mathcal{F}_{\ell^{\infty}}(G)=[1,\pc[$ for some $1\leq \pc\leq\infty$;\\ - $\mathcal{F}_{\ell^{\infty}}(G)=[1,\pc]$ for some $1\leq\pc<\infty$;\\ - $\mathcal{F}_{\ell^{\infty}}(G)=[1,\pc[\backslash\{2\}$ and $2<\pc\leq\infty$;\\ - $\mathcal{F}_{\ell^{\infty}}(G)=[1,\pc]\backslash\{2\}$ and $2<\pc<\infty$. \end{thm}
+Then one of the following equalities holds :\\ - $\mathcal{F}_{\ell_{\infty}}(G)=\emptyset$;\\ - $\mathcal{F}_{\ell_{\infty}}(G)=[1,\pc[$ for some $1< \pc\leq\infty$;\\ - $\mathcal{F}_{\ell_{\infty}}(G)=[1,\pc]$ for some $1\leq\pc<\infty$;\\ - $\mathcal{F}_{\ell_{\infty}}(G)=[1,\pc[\backslash\{2\}$ and $2<\pc\leq\infty$;\\ - $\mathcal{F}_{\ell_{\infty}}(G)=[1,\pc]\backslash\{2\}$ and $2<\pc<\infty$. \end{thm}

-So the spectrum $\mathcal{F}_{\ell^{\infty}}(G)$ can be empty, an interval, or the union of two disjoint intervals : we will show that these three situations can occur, depending on the group $G$ considered.\\
+Hence the spectrum $\mathcal{F}_{\ell_{\infty}}(G)$ can be the empty set, an interval, or the union of two disjoint intervals : we will show that these three situations can occur, depending on the group $G$ considered.\\

+In the special case of countable groups, a similar result as Theorem \ref{thm-main-lp} was also proved independently of our work in \cite{C}, for the case of discrete countable groups and real $\ell_{p}$-spaces.
+Although some ideas in our proof are similar to the ones in \cite{C} (see section 4.1 for further precisions), our overall approach is different: Theorem \ref{thm-main-lp} is obtained by studying the topological properties of the fixed-point spectrum, while the approach in \cite{C} proves relationships with expander graphs theory.
+As shown by our Theorem \ref{thm-main-mp} and results from section 5 discussed below, the approach of the current paper permits to go beyond $\ell_{p}$-spaces, and generalizes to other $L_{p}$-spaces.\\

-Let us now consider the case of the fixed-point spectrum for actions on general $L_{p}(X,\mu)$-spaces.
-We refer to the following section 2 for more details about facts and definitions related to isometric group representations on $L_{p}$-spaces.
+Let us now discuss the fixed-point spectrum of actions on general $L_{p}(X,\mu)$-spaces.
+We refer to section 2 for basic facts and definitions related to isometric group representations on $L_{p}$-spaces.
 Let $1\leq p<\infty$, $p\neq2$.
 Let $\pi^{p}:G\rightarrow O(L_{p}(X,\mu))$ be an orthogonal representation.
 There is a natural family $(\pi^{q})_{q\geq1}$ of orthogonal representations $\pi^{q}:G\rightarrow O(L_{q}(X,\mu))$ associated to $\pi^{p}$, namely the conjugate representations of $\pi^{p}$ by the Mazur maps $M_{p,q}$.
-Such representations $\pi^{q}$, $1\leq q<\infty$, will be called (BL) representations in this paper, in order to distinguish this class of representations from other possible classes of orthogonal representations in the case $q=2$ (see section 2.1 below for more details).
-Then we can define the fixed-point spectrum for affine isometric actions with linear parts $(\pi^{q})_{q\geq1}$ as
+Referring to a theorem by Banach and Lamperti recalled in Section 2, we will call \textit{(BL) representations} the representations of the form $\pi^{q}$, $1\leq q<\infty$.
+In the sequel, we will distinguish (BL) orthogonal representations from other possible classes of orthogonal representations in the case $q=2$.
+Then we can define the fixed-point spectrum of affine isometric actions with linear parts $(\pi^{q})_{q\geq1}$ as